 Disability access to our buildings

-Rushcliffe Borough Council has invested £250,000 in adapting Council buildings to meet the requirements of the Disability Discrimination Act (1995).
+Rushcliffe Borough Council has invested £250,000 in adapting Council buildings to meet the requirements of the Equalities Act (2010).

 If you have visited one of our public buildings and have had difficulty gaining access to goods or services the Council provides, then please tell us.